DrLex0/print3D-FlexiRex/README.md

 2. On *July 17, 2015,* **zheng3** published the [Flexy Rex](https://www.thingiverse.com/thing:929413), a remix of his Robber Rex made flexible by means of a thin spine connecting the model sliced into thin plates.
 3. On *September 08, 2016,* **Kirbs** published the original [Flexi Rex](https://www.thingiverse.com/thing:1759297), because zheng3's Flexy Rex proved too fragile for being handled by kids.
 It was redesigned from scratch albeit still with the same overall looks, but narrower and with a shackle construction instead of the flexible spine.
 4. On *March 20, 2017,* **airfish** published [a remix of Kirbs' Flexi Rex](https://www.thingiverse.com/thing:2189652), replacing the inset eyes with a through hole.
 5. On *December 30, 2017,* **DrLex** published the [Flexi Rex with stronger links](https://www.thingiverse.com/thing:2738211) based on airfish's remix, with improved shackles (and a minor tweak to the spines on the back), because his print of the Flexi Rex still broke too easily when handled by kids.
-This version of the model became hugely popular, maybe thanks to its increased robustness.<br>
+This version of the model became hugely popular, maybe thanks to its increased robustness.
    On March 21, 2020, this model was migrated to GitHub because Thingiverse has become too much of a pain to work with.
 The Thingiverse page still exists but will not be updated anymore.